-Insurance Europe supports close regulatory exchange between the EU and Brazil, and believes that all discriminatory requirements applied to foreign (re)insurers should be removed, in the spirit of trade liberalisation.
+Insurance Europe supports close regulatory exchange between the EU and Brazil and takes the view that all discriminatory requirements applied to foreign (re)insurers should be removed, in the spirit of trade liberalisation.

 Insurance Europe is the European insurance and reinsurance federation.
-Through its 37 member bodies - the national insurance associations - it represents all types and sizes of insurance and reinsurance undertakings.
+Through its 36 member bodies - the national insurance associations - it represents all types and sizes of insurance and reinsurance undertakings.
 Insurance Europe, which is based in Brussels, represents undertakings that account for around 95% of total European premium income.
 Insurance makes a major contribution to Europe's economic growth and development.
-European insurers pay out almost $\leq 1$ 000bn annually - or $\leq 2.7$ bn a day - in claims, directly employ nearly 950 000 people and invest over $\leq 10.4$ trn in the economy.
+European insurers pay out over $\leq 1$ 000bn annually - or $\leq 2.8$ bn a day - in claims, directly employ more than 920 000 people and invest over $\leq 10.6$ trn in the economy.